Voice Modulation in Public Speaking: How to Use Your Voice to Captivate Any Audience

 • Captures attention through variation and contrast

-• Highlights key ideas and signals importance
+• Marks out your key ideas and signals what matters

 • Expresses emotion clearly and naturally